Coronary angiogram (coronary angiography)

 01

-You may have a referral from a GP for a coronary angiogram procedure but you’re also welcome to self-refer if you feel you need to get your heart health checked.
-Either way, just call the cardiac referral line on 020 7616 4988 and we’ll be happy to get you booked in with one of our consultant cardiologists.
+You can access private heart care through a GP referral or self-referral for coronary angiography.
+Just call the cardiac referral line on 020 7616 4988 and we’ll be happy to get you booked in with one of our consultant cardiologists.
+You’ll have rapid access to private heart care for the angiography test at our specialist hospitals.

 02